cebeery/cv_project/README.md

 # 3D Computer Vision from Stereo Cameras

 ## Motivation
 As a two-week project for Olin's Spring 2017 offering of Computational Robotics, our team of three implemented a well-documented code pipeline for making sense of 2D images from two stereoscopic cameras as a 3D point cloud.
+From this project, we’d like to learn to understand the ecosystem of algorithms used to create 3D interpreations from 2D images.
+There is particular interest in learning how to combine point clouds (e.g. using the iterative closest point algorithm).
+For an MVP, we will use all existing algorithm implementations to generate a point cloud from stereo camera images.

 In our implementation, we relied primarily upon chapter four of the book *Mastering OpenCV with Practical Computer Vision Projects*.